Brining Short Ribs for the Most Tender Braised Short Ribs Recipe

 2. Add Broth and Seasoning: Return the short ribs to the pot.
 Add the beef broth, beef base, bay leaves, rosemary, thyme, and any additional salt and pepper as needed.

-Short Ribs SR 10
+Short Ribs Scallop Risotto 10 Scaled

 Mr. Make It Happen